Faezragore/shorte_the_link/README.md

 Then use pip (or pip3, if there is a conflict with Python2) to install dependencies:

 pip install -r requirements.txt

+'To run:' In command line: ''' python main.py 'link' '''

 The code is written for educational purposes on online-course for web-developers https://dvmn.org.